DomJWise/ooRexxDebugger/README.md

 NB: On Mac OS it may be that the rexxdebugger script cannot be used and so to run either of the above you will need to use the Rexx+Java launcher script and the full name of the debugger rexx file

 e.g. rexxjh.sh RexxDebugger.rex [/showtrace | /nocpature] myprogram.rex [{argstring}]

+The /javaui option can be used on Windows with ooRexx 5.0 or later to run the debugger with the Swing/AWT (Java) interface

 If more fine-grained control over debugging is needed or when your Rexx code is embedded and run from within another application, source code modification is required and there are various options depending on your requirements.